differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 [^3]: Blue and pink sphere avatars borrowed obtained from [18].
 Credit to [Drew A. Hudson](https://cs.stanford.edu/~dorarad/).

-[^4]: It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs.
+[^4]: Hyperparameters that work well for private learning typically aren't those that work best for non-private learning [27].
+It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs to obtain the mentioned private learning results.

 [^5]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that certain test instances for downstream tasks may already appear in the pre-training data.
 Self-supervised pre-training therefore can give models an opportunity to “see” this data even before they are privately fine-tuned.
-Authors of [17] confirm that there is a 1-6% overlap between the test set of many natural language tasks and the pre-training data they collected (WebText).
+Authors of [17] confirm that there is a 1-6% overlap between the test set of many natural language processing tasks and the pre-training data they collected (WebText).
 These numbers suggest that existing private fine-tuning results in the literature could be slightly inflated compared to when the pre-training data didn’t contain any test instance for any downstream task for which evaluation was performed.

+## Acknowledgements

+The authors thank Nicolas Papernot for detailed feedback and edit suggestions.

 ## References
 [1] Rahman MA, Rahman T, Laganière R, Mohammed N, Wang Y. Membership Inference Attack against Differentially Private Deep Learning Model.
 Trans.
 Data Priv..
 2018 Apr 1;11(1):61-79.